cmu-hgc-mac/grafana_hgcdb_dashboard/README.md

 - `Scripts`: This is the folder that contains the scripts to start and stop Grafana.
     - `start_grafana.sh`: scrpit to start Grafana.
     - `stop_grafana.sh`: script to stop Grafana.
-- `main.py`: the main file to run everything.
+- `main.py`: the main file to run everything: `get_api.py`, `add_dbsource.py`, and finally upload all the dashboards' JSON files to Grafana.

 ## Dashboards and Panels
 - Components Inventory